-- (a) Notice.
+(a) Notice.
 TSA determines whether any repair station poses an immediate risk to security.
-If such a determination is made, TSA shall provide written notification of its determination to the repair station and to the FAA that the certificate must be revoked on an emergency basis. - (b) Request for review.
+If such a determination is made, TSA shall provide written notification of its determination to the repair station and to the FAA that the certificate must be revoked.
+The notification shall include an explanation of the basis for the revocation, although TSA does not need to include classified information.

+(b) Request for review.
 Not later than 30 days after receipt of the notice, a repair station may file a request for review of the determination that the repair station poses an immediate risk to security.
 The revocation remains in effect until the review is complete.
 The request must be made in writing, in English, signed by the repair station operator or owner, and include-

-- (1) A statement that a review is requested; and - (2) A response to the determination of immediate risk to security, including any information TSA should consider in reviewing the basis for the determination.
+(1) A statement that a review is requested; and

+(2) A response to the determination of immediate risk to security, including any information TSA should consider in reviewing the basis for the determination.